A low fantasy campaign of grim deeds

 The hidden forces at work herein

 When conflict cannot rear its ugly head, it lurks in shadows.
 The truce between the Three Kings and New Commonwealth wavers, but is held in place by the various conspiracies working against each other.
-For now, none has triumphed and peace abides, but for how long?
+None has triumphed and peace abides, but for how long?

 The Flock is a ring of Commonwealth spies operating out of South Dismas.
 Led by the mercurial figure known only as The Sparrow, they work to counter the machinations of the Privy Council.